hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 just create a _Java Application_ configuration with main class `org.openda.application.OpenDaApplication`.

+Then add the following to the class path of the launch configuration:
-Include all jars from an existing OpenDA installation _bin_ directory into the launch configuration.
+ * all jars (or all least the openda_core.jar) from an existing OpenDA installation _bin_ directory
+ * the _HydPyOpenDABBModelWrapper_

 ## Installation

 To install the _HydPyOpenDABBModelWrapper_ into [OpenDA](http://openda.org/),
 unzip the contents of _HydPyOpenDABBModelWrapper.zip_ into the _bin_ directory of your OpenDA installation.

+If you update to another wrapper version, make sure to delete all files from the previous installation.

 ## Usage